Bracket orders

 Position brackets

-To enable adding position brackets in the UI, set the supportPositionBrackets or supportIndividualPositionBrackets flag to true.
-This activates buttons for creating brackets on the chart and enables the Protect position button.
+To enable adding position brackets in the UI, configure the appropriate flags based on the position type (regular or individual).
 For more details on configuration flags, check the Trading features configuration section.

 Example